Azure/aks-engine-azurestack/docs/topics/features.md

 Alternatively, you may also ssh into your nodes (given that your ssh key is on the jumpbox) and use the admin user kubeconfig on the cluster to run `kubectl` commands directly on the cluster.
 However, in the case of a multi-master private cluster, the connection will be refused when running commands on a master every time that master gets picked by the load balancer as it will be routing to itself (1 in 3 times for a 3 master cluster, 1 in 5 for 5 masters).
 This is expected behavior and therefore the method aforementioned of accessing nodes on the jumpbox using the `_output` directory kubeconfig is preferred.

-To auto-provision a jumpbox with your aks-engine deployment use:
+To auto-provision a jumpbox with your aks-engine-azurestack deployment use:

 ```json
 "kubernetesConfig": {